vladkinoman/just-my-notes/books/best-comics-to-read.md

 He's a legend.
 Like Alan Moore, he is undoubtedly one of the GOATs.
 Looking past his incredible (and much celebrated) Batman work and Sin City, his four issue Wolverine story is a personal favorite.

+### Alan Moore

+What's there to really say?
+Probably the greatest comic writer of all time.
+Has a thorough understanding of the history of not only the characters he's writing, but literature in general.
+And is able to weave an incredible amount of ideas in to the smallest amount of details in a panel.

+First comic I read was Watchmen, I was pretty young maybe 13.
+Didn't fully get it at the time, but loved the scope, characters and style of storytelling.
+It was one of the first times in my life I read a book because I enjoyed it.
+I've read much of his work and have seriously enjoyed virtually every one.

+Because he takes comics to another level of depth, creativity and realism.
+He exemplifies taking the medium to another level. **Watchmen**, Miracleman, V for Vendetta, Supreme, **Swamp Thing** and **From Hell** are some of the best ever done.

+Has a knack for real thematic depth and insight into human nature with a ton of great quotes while still writing stories that are entertaining even just from a relatively shallow perspective.

+> Best story arcs-Watchmen, Killing Joke, The Floronic Man arc of Swamp Thing

+The best there is.
+Comics would be completely different without him.
+No one has had a bigger impact since the 80s.

+What can I say that hasn’t already been said? great writer

 ### Grant Morrison

 Like Moore, has a great understanding of the characters he's writing, and knowledge beyond just the comic format.
 While Moore is generally more subtle in his approach to getting ideas across, Morrison takes the wildest route imaginable.
 It's usually bombastic and weird, yet always in homage to those that came before him.